jiusansan222/jiusansan222.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My name is Hui Wang, and I am currently a third-year direct Ph.D. student at the College of Computer Science, Nankai University, specializing in Computer Science and Technology.

-I am working under the supervision of Professor [Yong Qin](https://qinyong.vrdcc.com/teacher_qinyong/), and currently interning at Tencent Hunyuan.
+My name is Hui Wang, and I am currently a fourth-year direct Ph.D. student at the College of Computer Science, Nankai University, specializing in Computer Science and Technology.
+I began my Ph.D. journey in 2022, joining the university's program under the supervision of Professor [Yong Qin](https://qinyong.vrdcc.com/teacher_qinyong/).
+.

+Currently, I am interning at Tencent Hunyuan, where I am gaining practical experience in my research area.
+My research focuses on speech synthesis, speech quality assessment, and related technologies, and I have been actively involved in various projects in this field.

-I joined Nankai University in 2022 as a direct Ph.D. student, and since then, I have been working on various research projects in the field of speech synthesis, speech quality assessment, and related technologies.
-If you are interested in academic collaboration or internship opportunities, please feel free to reach out to me via email
+If you are interested in academic collaboration or internship opportunities, please feel free to reach out to me via email.

 # 🔥 News
 - *2025.10*: &nbsp;🎉 We have released a series of evaluation models, including AuditEval, AudioEval, and SpeechEval.